 Data should only be Processed by the University to satisfy a legitimate business purpose and in a legal manner.

 Adequate controls must be in place to protect the Confidentiality, Integrity, and Availability of Data commensurate to its Data Classification.

-UMGC's Information Governance Team is responsible for overseeing compliance with University System of Maryland (USM) IT Security Standards, and applicable federal, state and local laws regarding Data Classification.
+UMGC's Information Governance Team is responsible for overseeing compliance with University System of Maryland (USM) IT Security Standards, and applicable federal, state, and local laws regarding Data Classification.

 Data Stewards are responsible for ensuring Data Classifications are assigned appropriately to each type of Data they oversee and that a record of those classifications is maintained.

 After initial Data Classifications are assigned, Data Stewards may change the Data Classification for particular Data as needed.
-Data Stewards are responsible for ensuring that the updated classifications are provided to the applicable Business System Steward(s) and Technical System Lead(s) in a timely manner.
+Data Stewards are responsible for ensuring that the updated classifications are provided to the applicable Information System Steward(s) and Technical System Lead(s) in a timely manner.

 Data Stewards shall assign Data Classifications to Data based on the risk associated with improper disclosure for the particular type of Data as follows:

 University Data that (i) could be exploited for criminal or nefarious purposes; (ii) the University is obligated by state or federal statute or regulation to keep confidential; (iii) the University is contractually obligated to keep confidential, or (iv) are critical to the University's operational performance and cannot be easily replaced.
 The loss of Confidentiality, Integrity, or Availability of such Data would cause severe harm to individuals or the University operations, safety, finances and/or reputation if disclosed.